the-red-feather/thesis/P_/idea.md

 # IDEA
-Geon, stands for GEOometry Nodes.
+Geonode.
 FME on the web.
 Flowcharts are sharable using nothing but a link a la: `https://geon-flow.com/share/((hash))`;

-## USE CASE
+## Motivation
 A very user friendly way of doing `cjio` -level of operations.
 - users load a `cityjson` by giving the link
 - this city is then visible a la `ninja`, but not directly editable like `ninja`.